 Milhouse Van Houten is best friends with the main character, Bart Simpson, and is known for his thick glasses, blue hair, and signature catchphrase “Everything’s coming up Milhouse!”
 Before you start drawing Milhouse, it’s important to get to know his features and personality.

 Milhouse has a round head and a distinctive hairstyle with a single curl on his forehead.
-He has big, round glasses that are a prominent feature of his face, and his nose is small and rounded.
-Milhouse often wears a green t-shirt, shorts, and white sneakers.
+He has big, round glasses that are a prominent feature of his face, and his nose is huge and rounded.
+Milhouse often wears a pink t-shirt, red shorts, and red sneakers.
 In terms of personality, Milhouse is a bit of a pushover and is often the target of bullies, but he is also a loyal friend and has a quirky sense of humor.
 By understanding Milhouse’s physical and personality traits, you can capture his essence in your drawing.